-12 Nov Nashville Crew Covers the Democratic National Convention for NBC
+Nashville Crew Covers the Democratic National Convention for NBCReading Time: 3 minutes

 Everyday was different.
 Sometimes our days started with standing by.
 Eventually we’d get our “marching orders.”
 The first day I shot a Today Show segment on DNC fundraiser parties with correspondent, Michael Isikoff.
 We shot an interview with a lobbyist.
 Afterwards we shot a lot of b-roll of people partying and having a good tim.
 We even got into a party that was hosted by Jeff Bridges.
 The next day we shot live shots in the NBC Workspace area.